PEP FAQ - Frequently Asked Questions about Emergency PEP

 5. Test or treatment for possible sexually transmitted infections

-We use the latest gold standard PEP medicines with fewer side effects and better HIV prevention which will be taken for 28 days.
+We use the latest, gold-standard PEP medications that have fewer side effects and offer better HIV prevention.
+These medications are taken for a 28-day course.

 - You are confident that your partner doesn't have HIV.